awsdocs/aws-cloudtrail-user-guide/doc_source/how-cloudtrail-works.md

 By default, CloudTrail event log files are encrypted using Amazon S3 server\-side encryption \(SSE\)\.
 You can also choose to encrypt your log files with an AWS Key Management Service \(AWS KMS\) key\.
 You can store your log files in your bucket for as long as you want\.
 You can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
 If you want notifications about log file delivery and validation, you can set up Amazon SNS notifications\.

 CloudTrail typically delivers log files within 15 minutes of account activity\.
 In addition, CloudTrail publishes log files multiple times an hour, about every five minutes\.
 These log files contain API calls from services in the account that support CloudTrail\.
-For more information, see [CloudTrail Supported Services](cloudtrail-supported-services.md)\.
+For more information, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.

 **Note**
 CloudTrail captures actions made directly by the user or on behalf of the user by an AWS service\.
 For example, an AWS CloudFormation `CreateStack` call can result in additional API calls to Amazon EC2, Amazon RDS, Amazon EBS, or other services as required by the AWS CloudFormation template\.
 This behavior is normal and expected\.
 You can identify if the action was taken by an AWS service with the `invokedby` field in the CloudTrail event\.